kazurayam/unittest-helper/docs/index.md

 Please note that here 2 layers of directories are inserted amongst the output directory `app/build/tmp/testOutput` and the file `sample_yyyyMMdd_HHmmss.txt`.
 The first layer is the FQCN of the test class, the second layer is the method name which actually wrote the file.
 This tree helps you well organize the output files created by your test cases.

-### One more layer of subdirectory to distinguish outputs by 2 or more test methods
+### Example11 More layers of directory under the output sub-directory

 The [io.github.someone.somestuff.SampleTest](https://github.com/kazurayam/unittest-helper/blob/develop/app/src/test/java/io/github/someone/somestuff/SampleTest.java) class has one more test method: